Blog

 Sunday 16th April 2017

-Although you may not even know you're pregnant, by week 4 your body is already going through some significant changes.
-Learn when your baby's genetic make-up becomes set and how your placenta will soon begin to form to support them, along with nutrition tips for weeks 1-4 of pregnancy.
-The start of your baby's journey Fertilisation takes place around 14 days after the start of your last period.
-At that point, the fertilised egg that will eventually become your baby is technically called a zygote.
-During the 90 hours after fertilisation, the cells divide and subdivide into a pinhead-sized solid mass of cells that gradually makes the journey from your fallopian tube to your…
+Although you may not even know you’re pregnant, by week 4 your body is already going through some significant changes.
+Learn when your baby’s genetic make-up becomes set and how your placenta will soon begin to form to support them, along with nutrition tips for weeks 1–4 of pregnancy.
+The start of your baby’s journey Fertilisation takes place around 14 days after the start of your…

 view more »